21Mayank/21Mayank/README.md

 - 👋 Hi, I’m @21Mayank
-- 👀 I’m interested in Web and android development.
+- 👀 I’m interested in Web and Android Development.
 - 🌱 I’m currently learning Full stack development with react and node.js.
 - 💞️ I’m looking to collaborate with web development companies.
 - 📫 How to reach me, Call me at 7982341362 or Mail @ mayank.hind@gmail.com.